 Each Research Centre Spoke will contain one or more thematically related Targeted Projects.
 Each Targeted Project will have at least one, and perhaps a number of industry partners.
-Industry partners are expected to make both a material contribution to the Targeted Project (in terms of cash and in-kind contributions described above), as well as an intellectual contribution to the goals, objectives, deliverables and execution of the Targeted Project.
-Applicants and industry partners are encouraged to review the 'IP Protocol Resource Guide' document (available on the SFI website) when considering industry cost share levels.
+Industry partners are expected to make both a material contribution to the Targeted Project (in terms of cash and inkind contributions described above), as well as an intellectual contribution to the goals, objectives, deliverables and execution of the Targeted Project.
+Applicants and industry partners are encouraged to review the 'IP Protocol Resource Guide' document18 (available on the SFI website) when considering industry cost share levels.
 Targeted Projects in Research Centre proposals may be new projects with industry partners with whom the Centre already collaborates, or may be new projects with new industry partners.
+Targeted projects must comply with the definition of "effective collaboration" as per the Framework and with the conditions in paragraphs 28 and 29 of the Framework (as appropriate) with respect to the use and/or allocation of IPR; see section 2.4 above.